 Split supply for improved circuit

-Figure 8.
-Simple split supply for Figure 9
+Figure 11.
+Simple split supply for Figures 7 and 9

 The smoothing resistors only need to be quarter-watt types, and the capacitors should be rated for twice the AC input voltage to secure longevity.
 The AC source can be a small plug-in wall wart, or a small (<5VA) transformer if the constructor is comfortable and competent in AC wiring.
 If not, then the wall-wart type must be used as it will most certainly be double insulated.
 The no-load AC voltage should be above 6V RMS, but must not exceed 14V RMS at no load, as this will result in an output voltage possibly high enough to damage the op-amp.
 Most transformers output voltages are specified at full load, and extra windings are usually added on the secondary to overcome the voltage drop at full load due to winding resistance.
 With no load present the output voltage may be up to 40% higher than the rated voltage (a rated 12V transformer might put out over 15V!), especially with smaller, less efficient transformers.
 It is a good idea to measure the no-load voltage of the wall-wart supply or transformer with a multimeter to make sure it does not exceed 14V before bringing it into a potentially frustrating service.
 If the constructor has free choice of transformer secondary voltage, as opposed to using a pre-existing one already in his possession, the author recommends 9VAC as a safe bet.